 Reasons Chamomile Won’t Flower

 As a companion plant, chamomile deters many pests.
 It also releases its anti-fungal and anti-bacterial properties in the soil, and nearby plants benefit from this.
 Chamomile tea is not only made to treat humans, but it can also be made to use in the garden as a low dose fertilizer and disease prevention or treatment.

 Chamomile also attracts pollinators, so it is oftentimes planted in vegetable gardens or near fruit trees to ensure a bountiful harvest.
 However, chamomile grows and blooms best in full sun.
 If it is shaded too much by larger plant companions, it may not bloom.
 When assessing reasons chamomile won’t flower, first pay attention to the sunlight it is receiving.
 It may need to be transplanted to a location where it will receive more sun in order to produce blooms.

 As stated above, chamomile seeds will take hold wherever they find a little bit of soil to root in.
 They are not particular about the soil quality and may pop up in any little crevice where they land.
 In fact, chamomile plants prefer poor, sandy soils.
 One of the most harmful things a gardener can do to chamomile plants is caring for them too much.

 Throughout the growing and blooming season, chamomile plants do not need fertilizers.
 Heavy fertilization can cause chamomile plants to not bloom.
-Because of their small habit and continual cheery blooms, chamomile plants are often used in borders.
-However, the run off from high nitrogen lawn fertilizers can cause chamomile plants to grow dense and bushy but never produce blooms.
+Due to their small habit and continual cheery blooms, chamomile plants are often used in borders.
+However, the runoff from high nitrogen lawn fertilizers can cause chamomile plants to grow dense and bushy but never produce blooms.